akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 Now that you wasted a lot of money, you search for a cheaper alternative.

-We have 1 API, 1 GTFS Server, 1 server which only serves the front end.<br />Let's be confortable, just take one VPS for each.
+We have 1 API, 1 GTFS Server, 1 server which only serves the front end.<br />Let's be comfortable, just take one VPS for each.

 {% include image.html path="taka-quite-a-journey/ovh-quote.png" path-detail="taka-quite-a-journey/ovh-quote.png" alt="OVH is cheap for side projects" %}